updated Feb 16, 2021

 Generally speaking low impact exercises are more tolerated by prolapse patients as they minimize stress on the pelvic floor (i.e. swimming, biking, water aerobics, low impact aerobics, walking).
 Higher impact exercises such as running, jumping and heavy lifting place more strain on your pelvic floor so are less tolerated – but can be worked towards if these are your goals.

 Working with a pelvic floor physiotherapist will help you determine what is best for you to start with and work safely back to the activities you love to do.
-We are here to help!
+Cornerstone Physiotherapy provides skilled pelvic physiotherapy in Toronto, North York and Burlington.
+Contact us today … we are here to help!

 - Conway C, et al. Pelvic Organ Prolapse: A Review of In Vitro Testing of Pelvic Support Mechanisms.
 Ochsner Journal.
 2020